 I’m not going to lie the F5 is a big camera and hefty.
 But for a camera that abandoned the knobs and dials of the previous version, it is surprisingly easy to use and operate.
 As soon as you pick up the camera, you have your shutter control, function control and a pair of command dials right at your fingertips.
 That said, switching through the PSAM modes requires two hands, so I tend to pick the appropriate mode and just run with it.
 But in any of the semi-automatic and manual modes, the pair of command dials makes life and operation easy.
 Turning the camera on and off is done through a locked switch around the shutter button, and in low-light operation, the screens light up a blue colour which makes it easier to see than just a simple green.
 But where the F5 shines is in the viewfinder, the DP-30 offers a bright nearly 100% coverage with similarly backlit screens that work great in any lighting conditions.
 Another item I like is the retention of the manual rewind knob, which still requires a single button be pushed, a second trigger is there for automatic rewind.
 The manual function allows you to leave a tail out, as no custom setting exists to auto rewind with the tail out.
 And herein lies my one beef with the F5, accessing some of the custom functions and even manually adjusting the ISO requires you to flip down a little door on the ‘grip’ and then press the small button and dial it in.
 It’s not super obvious and can get a little frustrating, at least when you flip down the door it stays down.

-If you’re a fan of professional Nikon cameras and want something to up, your pro-film game than the F5 is certainly a camera worth your time.
+If you’re a fan of professional Nikon cameras and want something to up, your pro-film game then the F5 is certainly a camera worth your time.
 If you’re already a Nikon digital shooter and have a wealth of modern glass, the F5 is certainly a camera that is worth getting if you’re looking on getting into film photography.
 And these days the Nikon F5 is an under 300$ camera on the used market, which is down even more from when I bought mine.
 That said, some of the advanced data backs like the MF-28 will run you the same price as a camera body, so if you want one get one already mounted on the camera.
-And to make the camera even sweeter it can operate for a long time using AA batteries only, no special batteries needed here.
+And to make the camera even sweeter it can operate for a long time using AA batteries only, no special batteries are needed here.
 It also means that no matter where you are, you get power, even from a gas station somewhere in Northern Ontario.
+I was in the middle of photographing a War of 1812 reenactment and I popped into a grocery store and got batteries, loaded and went right back out to shooting.
 And while I know have a Maxxum 9, the F5 remains a companion especially if I’m working at paid jobs, or even photo walks where the weather is going to get nasty.
 F5 is a camera that is designed to work.

 Don’t just take my word on the Nikon F5, check out these other reviews by some awesome camera reviewers!